jggautier/dataverse-scripts/README.md

 - Removing dataset links in Dataverse Collections

 ## Other scripts
-The [other_scripts directory](https://github.com/jggautier/dataverse-scripts/tree/main/other_scripts) contains Python scripts I've written over the past three years for automating some common curation and research-related tasks.
-Some of these scripts do what the Dataverse repository curation app does or will do.
+The [other_scripts directory](https://github.com/jggautier/dataverse-scripts/tree/main/other_scripts) contains Python scripts I've written over the years for automating some common curation and research-related tasks.
+Some of these scripts do what the Dataverse repository curation app already does or will do.
 I'll remove these scripts from the directory as the scripts functionality gets added to the application.